rockaroll/MyProjects/README.md

 # MyProjects
-All the projects and codes I have commited I have worked on through my masters degree and internship.
+This repository contains projects and code developed during my internship, along with select standout projects from my master’s degree.